alaegmr/ihm-platform/README.md

-💻 IHM Learning Platform
+# 💻 IHM Learning Platform

-Web app for the Human-Computer Interaction (IHM) course.
+A simple **web application** for the IHM (Human-Computer Interaction) course.
-Features: teacher–student communication, access to courses/TP/TD, authentication, and social links.
+Features: teacher-student communication, access to courses/TP/TD, and user authentication.

-Built with HTML/CSS
+## 🛠️ Technologies Used
+- HTML / CSS
+- JavaScript
+- (Backend framework if added later)